A conservative finite-volume Buckley--Leverett solver with bounded-interval multiwavelet state analysis: Conclusions

 \section{Conclusions}

-We have developed and validated a conservative finite-volume / bounded-interval multiwavelet formulation for the deterministic one-dimensional Buckley--Leverett equation.
-The method is built on a simple principle: because Buckley--Leverett transport is a nonlinear hyperbolic conservation law with entropy-admissible shocks, the transport update must remain conservative to recover the correct front dynamics.
-Accordingly, the present formulation uses a monotone finite-volume backbone with Godunov-type fluxes and SSPRK2 time integration, while the multiwavelet layer is used for state reconstruction and multiresolution diagnostics.
+We have developed and validated a conservative finite-volume Buckley--Leverett solver equipped with a bounded-interval multiwavelet state-analysis layer.
+The formulation separates transport from representation.
+The nonlinear hyperbolic saturation equation is advanced by a finite-volume method in conservative flux-difference form, while the accepted saturation state is projected into a bounded-domain multiwavelet hierarchy and reconstructed back to cell averages for analysis.

-The numerical results show that this strategy is accurate and robust.
-The method reproduces the expected saturation histories and spatial profiles, maintains small global errors, and preserves mass balance to high accuracy.
-At the same time, the bounded-interval multiwavelet reconstruction tracks the internal finite-volume state with essentially exact fidelity, while the associated detail energies reveal the hierarchical structure of the displacement front.
+The Berea benchmark results show that this separation is effective.
+The conservative finite-volume backbone reproduces the reference Buckley--Leverett saturation histories, spatial profiles, front positions, and mass balance.
+The bounded-interval multiwavelet reconstruction tracks the accepted finite-volume state with essentially exact fidelity, confirming that the representation layer does not distort the transported saturation profile when used diagnostically.

-The present work therefore establishes a reliable first stage toward a more native multiwavelet transport formulation: conservative finite-volume transport secures the correct Buckley--Leverett dynamics, and the multiwavelet layer provides a faithful bounded-domain hierarchical representation of the evolving state.
-To support reproducibility and future development, the corresponding code will be made publicly available in a repository, with Berea as the default benchmark and user-selectable parameters for application to different rock and fluid systems.
-Future work will focus on transport-active multiwavelet formulations, including adaptive thresholding, conservative multilevel transfer, and more native interface transport mechanisms.
+The multiresolution diagnostics clarify the practical role of the representation.
+The detail energies expose the hierarchical activity generated by the moving front.
+The thresholding experiments show that a substantial fraction of dyadic detail coefficients can be removed while retaining small reconstruction errors and negligible global mass defect when the mean coefficient is preserved.
+The fine-level detail activity also localizes the moving Buckley--Leverett front, providing a prototype adaptive indicator on the fixed finite-volume grid.
+Thus, the multiwavelet layer supplies controlled compression, mass-preservation diagnostics, and front-localization information beyond direct visualization of the finite-volume solution.

+The present method should be interpreted as a conservative first stage toward transport-active multiresolution algorithms, not as a fully native multiwavelet transport solver.
+Because the transport update is performed by the finite-volume operator, the formal convergence behavior remains that of the underlying finite-volume discretization.
+Future work will build on the diagnostics established here by developing conservative multilevel transfer, adaptive thresholding with local cell-average correction, and interface-flux mechanisms operating across a dynamic multiwavelet hierarchy.

-\section{Data Availability}
+\section{Data availability}

+The data supporting the findings of this study are available from the corresponding author upon reasonable request.